KxSystems/docs/docs/wp/permissions/index.md

 !!! tip "Commercial-grade products"

-    Kx offers [commercial-grade products](../../devtools.md) to manage entitlements as well as other aspects of administration for kdb+.
+    KX offers [commercial-grade products](../../devtools.md) to manage entitlements as well as other aspects of administration for kdb+.
 While this paper attempts to shed some light on the various approaches available to developers wishing to implement a permissioning system in kdb+, the approach presented here is merely intended as a starting point, and as such it should not be considered secure.
 Some workarounds to the system described here are discussed in the paper.

 Tests performed using kdb+ 3.0 (2013.04.05)